LazaUK/AzureML-BlockCompute-ServerlessSpark/README.md

 ### Pre-requisites:
 - An Azure subscription with appropriate permissions to create policies;
-- Familiarity with setup of Azure Policies.
+- Familiarity with setup of Azure Policies programmatically or in Azure portal UI.

 ### Configuration Steps: